 I’m a bit of a transport nerd and I love wine, so what better way to celebrate my birthday than an afternoon aboard the Napa Valley Wine Train?

-We chose the ‘Gourmet Express’ tour which includes a 3 course lunch on the train, a tour of Grigch Hills vineyard and return transport to and from the Vallejo ferry terminal.
+We chose the ‘Gourmet Express’ tour which includes a 3-course lunch on the train, a tour of Grigch Hills vineyard and return transport to and from the Vallejo ferry terminal.
 This is just one of 5 options offered.

 Disembarking the ferry at Vallejo, we noticed a massive change in temperature.
 It’s much warmer in wine country than in the city, which is worth bearing in mind.
-We were picked up in an air conditioned minibus and driven to the train station in Napa, where we boarded the train at around 11am.
+We were picked up in an air-conditioned minibus and driven to the train station in Napa, where we boarded the train at around 11am.

 The train itself is worth seeing.
 Vintage Pullman railcars have been restored beautifully and maintain traditional features.
-The dining tables are set up complete with white table cloths and stepping aboard feels like stepping back in time (and up a few social grades!).
+The dining tables are set up complete with white tablecloths and stepping aboard feels like stepping back in time (and up a few social grades!).

-On arrival we were served a complimentary glass of wine.
+On arrival, we were served a complimentary glass of wine.
 I admit that it was only 11.20am at this point, but it was my birthday so I think I can be excused!

-We were then able to chose from several items on a set menu or the special of the day.
+We were then able to choose from several items on a set menu or the special of the day.
 We both chose specials and were very impressed that the food actually tastes very good, despite being cooked on a train.

-Of course we had a glass of wine with lunch, this was the wine train after all.
+Of course, we had a glass of wine with lunch, this was the wine train after all.

 After enjoying our starter and main course while whizzing through vineyards, we arrived at the Grgich Hills vineyard just after 12:30pm.
-This seemed a little early for lunch, but in order to offer 5 different packages I guess that they need to stick to a set schedule.
+This seemed a little early for lunch, but in order to offer 5 different packages, I guess that they need to stick to a set schedule.